 Reference Number

 Full name (optional)

 ☐ I wish to raise my

 grievance

 anonymously.

 ☐ I request not to

 disclose my identity

-without my
+without my consent.

-consent.

-Contact information □ By Post: Please provide mailing address:
+Contact information By Post: Please provide mailing address:

 Please mark how you

 wish to be contacted

-(mail, telephone, e- ☐ By telephone:
+(mail, telephone, e-mail).
+By telephone:

-mail).

-☐ By E-mail
+By E-mail

-Preferred language of ☐ Macedonian
+Preferred language of Macedonian

-communication □ Albanian
+communication Albanian

 Other:

-Gender ☐ Female
+Gender Female

-□ Male
+Male

-Description of Incident for
+Description of Incident for What happened?
+Where did it happen?
+Whom did it happen to?
+What

-Grievance What is the result of the problem?
+Grievance is the result of the problem?

 Date of Incident /

 Grievance

-☐ One-time incident/grievance (date)
+One-time incident/grievance (date)

-☐ Happened more than once (how many times?)
+Happened more than once (how many times?)

-☐ On-going (currently experiencing problem)
+On-going (currently experiencing problem)

 What would you like to see happen?

-Signature:

-Date:
+gnature:

+nte:

 Please return this form to:

-Please return this form to: Attention:
+Attention:

+E-mail:

 Primary Education Improvement Project

-Ministry of Education and Science Str.
-Kiril and Metodij 54, 1000 Skopje, North Macedonia
+Ministry of Education and Science

+Str.
+Kiril and Metodij 54, 1000 Skopje, R. N. Macedonia